R3YS/myHealth/README.md

 ## 📋 Requirements

-Seeing as React Native apps may target iOS 11.0 and Android 5.0 (API 21) or newer, this should beb the standardized mobile OS requirements when interacting with the myHealth product.
+Seeing as React Native apps may target iOS 11.0 and Android 5.0 (API 21) or newer, this should be the standardized mobile OS requirements when interacting with the myHealth product.

 ## 📖 Documentation